What is Catheterization?

 180 Medical provides more in-depth catheterization instructions online for men, women, boys, and girls.
 These instructions include step-by-step info for each type of catheter, including hydrophilic catheters, straight catheters, closed systems, and coudé tip catheters.

 Contact 180 Medical

-If you need more help learning the catheterization procedure or want to find out more about different types of catheters, our Catheter Specialists are more than happy to assist you.
+If you need more help, our Catheter Specialists are more than happy to assist you.
 Contact us today!

-Disclaimer: Please note that this is intended to provide a general understanding of self-catheterization.
-It should not be used in place of a visit, call, or consultation with a physician or other healthcare provider.
+Disclaimer: Please note that this is intended to provide a general understanding of using catheters.
+It is not medical advice, and it should not be used in place of a visit, call, or consultation with a physician or other healthcare provider.